vippsas/vipps-ecom-api/vipps-ecom-api.md

 This has some benefits:

-* If a payment has been _reserved_, the merchant can make a [`PUT:/ecomm/v2/payments/acme-shop-123-order123abc/cancel`](https://developer.vippsmobilepay.com/api/ecom#tag/Vipps-eCom-API/operation/cancelPaymentRequestUsingPUT) call to immediately release the reservation.
+* If a payment has been *reserved*, the merchant can make a [`PUT:/ecomm/v2/payments/acme-shop-123-order123abc/cancel`](https://developer.vippsmobilepay.com/api/ecom#tag/Vipps-eCom-API/operation/cancelPaymentRequestUsingPUT) call to immediately release the reservation.
-* It is possible to reserve a higher amount and only capture a part of it (useful for electric car charging stations, etc).
+* It is possible to reserve a higher amount and only capture a part of it (useful for electric car charging stations, etc.).
   It is also possible to capture the full amount with multiple captures ("partial capture").